kubecost/docs/allocation-api.md

 # Aggregated cost model API

-The aggregated cost model API retrieves data similiar to the Kubecost Allocation frontend view and is available at:
+The aggregated cost model API retrieves data similiar to the Kubecost Allocation frontend view (e.g. cost by namespace, label, deployment and more) and is available at the following endpoint:

 `http://<kubecost-address>/model/aggregatedCostModel`